Effective date: 14 February 2020

 Where we do transfer your personal data outside of the European Economic Area, we will endeavour to take appropriate safeguards to require that your personal data will remain protected in accordance

 with this Privacy Notice.
 This may include implementing the European Commission’s Standard Contractual Clauses for transfers of personal data with third parties, which require those third parties to protect personal data they process from the EEA in accordance with European Union data protection law.
 This may also involve asking you to complete a consent form in respect of transferring your personal data to the People’s Republic of China or other countries outside of the EEA.

 How do we keep your personal data secure?

 We use appropriate technical and organisational measures to protect the personal data that we collect and process about you.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal data.

 How long will we retain your personal data?

 We retain personal data that we collect about you where we have an ongoing legitimate business need to do so (for example, to maintain the security of our facilities or to comply with applicable legal or regulatory requirements).

 Where we have no ongoing legitimate business need to process your personal data, we will either delete or anonymise it or, if this is not possible (for example, because your personal data has been stored in backup archives), then we will securely store your personal data and isolate it from any further processing until deletion is possible.

-In general, we will keep personal data that is relevant to our ability to comply with the Office for Nuclear Regulation in accordance with our regulatory requirements.
-Therefore, we may hold on to your personal data until approximately 2 years from actual completion of the Generic Design Assessment process.
+In general, we will keep personal data that is relevant to our ability to comply with our regulatory requirements.

 Your data protection rights